-- Teaching and learning opportunities meet the needs of all the pupils so that they achieve well and meet expected outcomes. - Appropriate provision and resources are made available for pupils who belong to vulnerable groups, so that barriers are removed to allow a secure and successful learning environment. - Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals. - The need of pupils may develop or change over the year, because of this, we need to allow scope for support when required.
-This maybe to support families who are newly registered as high need. - Our plan provides an effective allocation of funding so that disadvantaged pupils receive enriched, broad and exciting experiences that enhance the curriculum and develop pupils' cultural capital.
+- Evidence informed approach (EEF Guide to the Pupil Premium) three tired model teaching, targeted academic support and wider strategies. - Teaching and learning opportunities meet the needs of all the pupils so that they achieve well and meet expected outcomes. - Appropriate provision and resources are made available for pupils who belong to vulnerable groups, so that barriers are removed to allow a secure and successful learning environment. - Ensure that teaching staff are involved in robust analysis of data and identification of the barriers to pupils' learning.
+Ensuring teachers are fully aware of strategies required to enable all children succeed. - Pupil premium funding allocated following a needs analysis which will identify priority classes, groups or individuals. - Provide an effective allocation of funding so that disadvantaged pupils receive enriched, broad and exciting experiences that enhance the curriculum and develop pupils' culture capital.